GenesisFR/DS1TroubleshootingGuide/README.md

 7. Click on the green arrow (or F5) to compile the script.
 8. Click on the green floppy disk (or Ctrl + S) to save the file.

+Scenario 2:

-Scenario 2: if you were using the new version of the reg patch (the BAT one), DSMod will ask for disc 1 of LOA.
+If you were using the new version of the reg patch (the BAT one), DSMod will ask for disc 1 of LOA.
 Download and mount the mini image from the "Make DSLOAMod work on the Steam version" section.

 Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working.